zimbora/esp32-freeRTOS2/Readme.md

 ## How to use source code
   - Fork the repository
-  - Update your esp32 board manager version
-  - Install dependent libraries from your Arduino libraries manager
-  - Compile code.
-Check for correct output
   - Edit FW_MODEL in src/app/user/app_package.h file
   - Edit credentials.h file according to your needs
   - Use app.cpp and app.h to write your own code
   - If new changes are available sync it with main repo
 Note: all changes are made outside src/app folder

+## Build

+### Linux and MacOs
+  >> ./deploy.sh

+### Using docker
+  >> ./docker.sh

+### Arduino
+  - Update your esp32 board manager version
+  - Install dependent libraries from your Arduino libraries manager
+  - Compile code.
+Check for correct output

+### Github Actions
+  - Change .github/workflows/docker-image.yml
+  - Add your GITHUB_TOKEN to secrets
+  - Push commit to a new branch or create a new Tag
+  - Check generated files on Actions/Artifacts or release

 ## package.h

-## Connection
+### Connection
   - ENABLE_LTE - Uses BG95 modem
   - ENABLE_BLE - Uses BLE to set wifi credentials
   - ENABLE_AP - Launches Access Point and http server on IP 192.168.4.1 to set wifi credentials otherwise try to connect to default wifi credentials and credentials stored on sysfile at each 30s.